lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     In this tutorial, a small carbon nanotube (CNT) is simulated within an empty box using LAMMPS.
 An external forcing is imposed to the CNT, and its deformation is measured with time.

-    Two different force fields are used:
+..  container:: abstract

-    a classical force field for which the bonds between atoms are unbreakable, and a reactive force field named AIREBO.
+    The difference between classical and reactive force fields is illustrated through this tutorial.
-    With AIREBO, the breaking of the chemical bonds is possible when the imposed deformation is strong enough.
+    With a classical force field, the bonds between atoms are unbreakable.
+With the reactive force field (named AIREBO), the breaking of the chemical bonds is possible when the imposed deformation is strong enough.

 .. include:: ../../contact/recommand-lj.rst